 - Suspiciously Similar Substitute: She never displays any unique personality traits; she's simply a placeholder in case the player doesn't spend diamonds to bring Hughs back.

 Coach ShawThe Berry High coach since Book 3

 - Ambiguously Brown: Her ethnicity is never stated aside from her brown skin.

-- Reasonable Authority Figure: When Frank starts getting too tired to continue pitching, she refuses to consider bringing Brian back an option after he threw a ball at Myra and ran off.
+- Reasonable Authority Figure: When Frank starts getting too tired to continue pitching, she immediately shuts down the suggestion to consider bringing Brian back after he threw a ball at Myra and ran off.